 The Earth is warming, severely disrupting the conditions for life and society.
-This process is not a distant possibility that future leaders and technology can take care of.
+This process is not a distant possibility that future leaders and technology can fix.
 We own this problem.
 And we need to solve it.
 Now.What do we do?

-Pollution and overuse of resources pose a serious threat to life and civilization on Earth.
+Pollution and overuse of resources pose a serious threat to life and civilisation on Earth.

-Climate change is caused by human activities, for example deforestation, energy production, housing, food production and transportation.
+Climate change is caused by human activities, such as deforestation, energy production, housing, food production and transportation.

-The heat-related deaths, devastating storms, floods, wildfires, droughts and rising sea levels that we now experience are the direct consequences of climate change.
-The indirect consequences are harder to measure but are no less severe: famine, war, mass migration, social unrest, droughts and more.
+The heat-related deaths, devastating storms, floods, wildfires, drought and rising sea levels that we are now experiencing are the direct consequences of climate change.
+The indirect consequences are harder to measure but are no less severe: famine, war, mass migration, social unrest and more.

 Climate change is killing us.

-Moreover, climate change, pollution and overuse of ecological resources, cause mass extinction of living organisms.
-We humans are responsible for an ongoing biological annihilation.
+Moreover, climate change, pollution and the overuse of ecological resources cause mass extinction of living organisms.
+We humans are responsible for ongoing biological annihilation.
 We are depleting our natural resources and, as a result, putting our ecosystems under severe strain.
-Aside from making life on Earth poorer and less diverse, this is a global, major threat to food production and human prosperity and health.
+Aside from making life on Earth poorer and less diverse, this is a major global threat to food production and human prosperity and health.

 If this doesn’t stop we may face a collapsing global society.
-The effects of climate change and ecological disruption constitute an existential threat to the societies we have inherited, to human civilization as such.
+The effects of climate change and ecological disruption constitute an existential threat to the societies we have inherited, to human civilisation as a whole.

-The pressures of a changing climate and the disruptions to our ecosystems are unevenly distributed.
-Do Californian wild fires, the Cape Town water drought or floods in Bangladesh concern you?
+The pressures caused by a changing climate and the disruptions to our ecosystems are unevenly distributed.
+Do Californian wildfires, the Cape Town water drought or floods in Bangladesh concern you?
 Morally, they do.
-Greenhouse gases and pollution do not respect national borders.
+Greenhouse gases and pollution don’t respect national borders.

 But they concern you on a personal level too.
-The pressure will, eventually, mount on all of us.
-Every citizen, every state, every organization in the world needs to deal with, and prepare for, an inhospitable and very insecure world.
+The pressure will, eventually, mount for all of us.
+Every citizen, every state, every organisation in the world needs to deal with, and prepare for, an inhospitable and very insecure world.
 There is no escape from this challenge.
 We created it and we must face it – together.

-We may soon reach a tipping point when the effects of climate change become self-fulfilling and irreversible.
-We have to reach an “awareness tipping point” before we reach the climate tipping point.
+We may soon reach a tipping point where the effects of climate change become self-fulfilling and irreversible.
+So we must reach an “awareness tipping point” before we reach the climate tipping point

 Awareness leads to action.
-Politicians, corporate leaders, influencers, media organizations, countries and international organizations must act forcefully to combat climate change.
+Politicians, corporate leaders, influencers, media organisations, countries and international organisations must act forcefully to combat climate change.
 We need to stop emissions and find the best solutions for a sustainable future – together.

 The world needs to make implementing the Paris agreement to limit global warming the number one priority.

-We are beyond the question of whether climate change and overuse of ecological resources lead to catastrophe or not.
+We are beyond the question of whether or not climate change and the overuse of ecological resources lead to catastrophe.

-The question is about the proportion of the catastrophe, and whether or not it will lead to a complete breakdown of our societies.
+Now the question is the extent of the catastrophe, and whether or not it will lead to a complete breakdown of our societies.

-So, we are pressed for time.
-This is encapsulated in our name that also is our motto.
+So we are pressed for time.
+This is encapsulated in our name, which is also our motto.

-It is all about what we can do together.
+It’s all about what we can do, together.

-We must all – as citizens on Earth – step up and come together.
-We believe that the fastest, most efficient way to do this is by modern technology and communication.
-Our goal is therefore to build the world’s largest social media platform focused on climate change, allowing our members – you, me, my friends, your friends, our families, all and everyone – to be the change by the power of many.
+We must all – as citizens of the Earth – step up and come together.
+We believe that the fastest, most efficient way to do this is through modern technology and communication.
+Our goal is therefore to build the world’s largest social media network focused on climate change, allowing our members – you, me, my friends, your friends, our families, everyone – to be the change through the power of many.

 Because #WeDontHaveTime to wait.
 We need to act now to fight the climate crisis.

-We must come together to implement the Paris agreement, put pressure on governments, on companies and change our own way of living – lead by example – to solve the climate crisis.
+We must come together to implement the Paris agreement, to put pressure on governments, on companies and to change our own way of living – to lead by example – to solve the climate crisis.

-If a large enough number of ordinary citizens come together to share information, policy proposals, solutions and demands for action, change will happen.
+If a large enough number of ordinary citizens comes together to share information, policy proposals, solutions and demands for action, change will happen.

 You can be the change